CoderAllan/CodeKata/README.md

 #### Simplistic
 The validation and classification is done by simple if-statements.

+#### Object oriented
+The validation and classification is done by using object oriented techniques.

 ----
 ## What is CodeKata?
 See [Wikipedia](https://en.wikipedia.org/wiki/Kata_(programming))

 > A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition.